Aspirinsmurf/risky-plays-calculator/README.md

 # Syntax Reference

 ## Introduction
-RiskyPlay is a probability calculator and risk analysis tool for Blood Bowl 2020.
-It uses a human-readable notation to enable rapid input of sequences of actions.

-The input is pure text, and the output is one or more tables of action sequences and probabilities.
+AnyPlay is a probability calculator and risk analysis tool for Blood Bowl 2020.
+It uses a human-readable notation language to enable rapid input of sequences of actions.
+The input is text, and the output is one or more tables of action sequences and probabilities.
+It's like AnyDice for Blood Bowl.

 ## The Basics
-Input consists of a series of comma-delimited commands that represent a sequence of actions by a player, terminated with a semicolon.
+At it's core, input consists of a series of comma-delimited commands that represent a sequence of actions by a player, terminated with a semicolon.

 ### Single player sequence
 An example input could look like this:
 ```
-dodge 4+, sure hands 2+, 2+, 2block4;
+dodge 4+, sure hands 2+, 2+, 2block(dn,ds,p);
 ```
-> In this example, one player tries dodging out with the Dodge skill on a 4+, picking up the ball with Sure Hands on a 2+, making a 2+ roll on a Rush and Blitzing with two dice and getting either defender down, defender stumbles or a push.
+> In this example, one player tries dodging out with the Dodge skill on a 4+, picking up the ball with Sure Hands on a 2+, making a 2+ roll rushing and blitzing with two dice and getting either defender down, defender stumbles or a push.

 ### Multiple players
 To input actions from multiple players, replace the comma separator with a semicolon for each new player:
 ```
-dodge 4+, sure hands 2+, 2+, 2block4;
+dodge 4+, sure hands 2+, 2+, 2block(dn,ds,p);
 dodge 3+, dodge 3+;
 4+, sure feet 2+, sure feet 2+;
 4+, sure feet 2+, sure feet 2+;
 ```
 > In this example, the actions on each line are done by four different players.
 The first player tries to perform the same sequence as before.
 Then the second player attempts two consecutive 3+ dodges with the Dodge skill.
 The third player then attempts a 4+ dodge without the Dodge skill and two rushes with Sure Feet.
-Finally, the fourth player does the same as the third.
+Finally, the fourth player attempts the same actions as the third.

 ### Short-hand
 Every action has a short-form alternative, and you can generate multiple identical action sequences with multiplication.
 An advanced user might choose to write the code from the previous example much more succinctly, like this: